Action Recognition

 © Fraunhofer ITWM

-Video Analysis & Action Recognition
+Video Analysis and Action Recognition

 Characteristics of Modeling People and Context